-Beat butter and sugar using a hand mixer until all are blended together.
+Beat butter and sugar using a stand or hand mixer until all are blended together.
 Add vanilla extract and egg, continue mixing to a smooth blend.

 Fold in flour and baking powder gradually, mixing it in with a wooden spoon as you don't want to over mix.
 That would cause the cookies to become too hard.
 Put dough in bowl and refrigerate for 30 minutes.